The snake charmer’s deadly secret

 Now comes the harrowing part of this narrative.
 On a different trip to India I was in the city of Bangalore — today the technological center of the country.
 I was told about a police officer who was a “snake catcher”: if anyone saw a snake in the garden he would be called to remove it.

-A week later we opened the Deccan Herald newspaper and found a report of the demise of the police officer.
+A week later we opened the Deccan Herald newspaper and found a report of the demise of my new acquaintance.
 He had been bitten by a snake he was trying to remove from the garden of a villa in Bangalore.
 I immediately went to the scene of the accident and spoke with the owners who had called him.
 They described what had transpired.

 I have come to the following conclusion: like my snake charmer friends this police officer had had only one defense against snake venom: don’t get bitten.
 Nothing else.
 In thirty years of handling snakes he had never had an accident — until that fateful morning when he did not call me.